You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 • $100 per person per night for adults.
 For Indians, Nu 1200 per person per night for adults.

 • $50 per person per night for children aged 6-12.
-Indian children between the age of 6-12 years are given a 50 % concession on SDF.
+Indian children between 6 and 12 are given a 50 % concession on SDF.

 • Free for children below 6 years old.
 Indian children aged 5 years and below are also exempted from paying SDF.